Harmonized System: Challenges in classification for companies

 HS classification is not always straightforward.
 Many automotive parts, for example, are not classified under heading 87.08, which provides for Parts and accessories of the motor vehicles of headings 87.01 to 87.05.
-Automotive seats are classified as articles of furniture under heading 94.01, which provides for Seats (other than those of heading 94.02), whether or not convertible into beds, and parts thereof, and more specifically under subheading 9401.20, which provides for Seats of a kind used for motor vehicles.
+For example, automotive seats are classified as articles of furniture under heading 94.01, which provides for Seats (other than those of heading 94.02), whether or not convertible into beds, and parts thereof, and more specifically under subheading 9401.20, which provides for Seats of a kind used for motor vehicles.

 In many jurisdictions, traders alone bear the legal responsibility to accurately classify their goods.
-However, due to a lack of familiarity with the rules of HS Classification traders may inadvertently determine erroneous HS codes for their commodities.
+However, due to a lack of familiarity with the rules of HS classification traders may inadvertently determine erroneous HS codes for their commodities.
 Depending on the severity of the infraction, incorrect classification can result in the imposition of non-compliance penalties, border delays or seizures, or denial of import privileges.

+There are multiple resources available to traders to assist in properly classifying their goods including the following.